Moving Out of State in New York

 Circumstances Warranting a Refund

 Don't expect to get a refund just because you're moving.
 If you've got significant time left on your registration, you may apply for a refund.
 If you're joining the military and leaving the state, you may also apply for a refund.
-If you don't see your circumstance listed on the Request for Refund of Fee Paid for Motor Vehicle Registrations and Driver Licenses form, you're likely out of luck.
+If you don't see your circumstance listed on the Request for Refund of Fee Paid for Motor Vehicle Registrations and Driver Licenses (Form MV-215), you're likely out of luck.

 - Apply for a new driver's license.
 After establishing residency, most states require that this be done within a set amount of time, usually ranging between 30 days and 60 days.